 Ultra-low-sulfur diesel makes up the second-largest portion of a refined product barrel, equating to roughly 11 gallons of the finished product.
 Various states regulate the percent of biodiesel required by both highway and off-road users, which ULSD is also eligible for blending use.

-Heating oil, which is chemically identical to ultra-low sulfur diesel, is used as a fuel oil for furnaces or boilers in commercial and residential buildings.
+Heating oil is chemically identical to ultra-low sulfur diesel and can be used in furnaces or boilers in buildings.
 This is particularly the case in the Northeast region of the United States.
 Due to the comparable composition of ULSD and heating oil, the two products are often priced interchangeably.
 Regional price dynamics often create significant commodity price variance by geography relative to baseline heating oil.

 Kerosene is a light petroleum distillate commonly used as fuel in heaters, lamps, cooking stoves, and water heaters.
 Multiple grades of kerosene exist, though specifications vary depending on means of utilization.

 In short, hydrocarbon gas liquids are used as feedstock to make various chemicals, plastic products, and synthetic rubber.
-HGLs are also used as fuels for heating, cooking, transportation, additives for gasoline, and blending agents for crude oil.
+HGLs are also used as fuels for heating, cooking, transportation, additives for gasoline, and blending agents for crude oil products.

 Residual fuel is a more general classification for fuel oils that ultimately remain after distillates and lighter HGL has refined away during the refining process.
 Residual fuels are segmented into two key categories, Number 5 and Number 6.

 Petroleum coke, still gas, asphalt, naphtha, lubricants, waxes, and other miscellaneous refined products fall into this category.
 Though the number of products in this category are marginal, the quality and breadth of these goods are instrumental across various industries with numerous uses.